Hayley Saretta Hayley Saretta

 Why Do We Change for Some Health Risks, but Not for Our Weight?

 When someone finds out they have a heart condition, the motivation to change is immediate.
 The same goes for a diagnosis like celiac disease—overnight, a person will cut out gluten because the link between action and consequence is undeniable.
+Yet when it comes to weight, even though the risks are just as real—heart disease, type 2 diabetes, joint issues, sleep apnea, cancers—many people hesitate.
+They might even reject the idea altogether.
+Why is it that we’ll make huge lifestyle changes for some health conditions, but not for our weight?

 Read More